Distance: 34-mile lollipop

 At Saratoga Gap turn around and return to your car—the first of our three fine descents.
 Since it was mellow going up, it’s mellow going down—not a hair-raising, white-knuckle thrill ride, but a graceful, lovely slalom with big, sweeping turns that never send you to your brakes.
 Literally (and I mean literally) you will never have to touch your brakes in the 6 miles unless you’re hammering and hit the infrequent corners signed “25 mph” at more than 30 mph.
 Otherwise it’s a constant, easy 25-30 mph drop.

 Just past your car, go straight at the intersection onto 236 towards Big Basin State Park (there’s a sign).
 You’ll be in beautiful redwood forest and on deliciously serpentining road for the rest of the ride.
 Ride to the State Park Visitor Center via a moderate climb followed by a descent (our second of three) that is one of the best descents in Bestrides.org.
 At the Visitor Center there are nice bathrooms, water, a store that serves food, guided hikes, 4-5 very big redwoods, and a fee if you want to stay.
-If you want to get off the road, there’s an flat .7-mile loop right from the Visitor Center that goes by some of the biggest trees in the park.
+If you want to go for an easy walk and get closer to the trees, there’s a flat .7-mile loop right from the Visitor Center that goes by some of the biggest trees in the park.

 The China Grade turn is signed but hard to see.
 Watch for it going sharply L (about 7 o’clock) after you’ve ridden through a couple of unmissable descending hairpins (the first marked only by a “20 MPH” sign for warning) and the road goes almost flat for the first time in the ride.
 China Grade is short, scenically primeval, in places dauntingly steep (the only hard climbing on the ride), and cursed with impressively horrible road surface, but it isn’t long, and it’s blissfully tranquil, which you’ll be craving if you’ve been fighting the weekend traffic.
 Stop several times to drink in the solitude.
 The pitch may make you stop anyway.
 Adding Miles shows you how to skip it if you’re saving your legs.